DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: Experiments

 \subsubsection{\textbf{Imputation Results}}

 Time series imputation aims to recover missing values from partially observed series, which is crucial in real-world scenarios where data acquisition is imperfect due to sensor malfunctions or unexpected transmission glitches.
 As reported in Table~\ref{tab:imputation_results}, \ourname{} consistently achieves the best performance across all datasets and masking ratios, surpassing both Transformer-based and SSM-based competitors by clear margins.
 A notable trend is that the advantage of \ourname{} becomes more pronounced as the missing rate increases, where accurate recovery increasingly relies on fine-grained modeling of local fluctuations and precise temporal alignment between observed contexts and missing entries.
 For instance, on ETTh1 with $50\%$ masking, \ourname{} attains a low error of $0.064/0.159$, whereas Transformer baselines (e.g., PatchTST: $0.173/0.271$; iTransformer: $0.142/0.286$) and SSM-based methods (e.g., S-Mamba: $0.142/0.281$) degrade substantially, indicating limited capability in capturing the local variations required for reliable completion.
 These results suggest that imputation is not merely a global dependency modeling problem, but a fine-grained completion task that hinges on (i) local context continuity around missing positions and (ii) accurate relative lag relations between correlated variates.
-Concretely, Mamba-SSD provides efficient temporal context aggregation to supply informative local cues, while Mamba-DALA enables delay-aware cross-variate interactions so that observed variates can contribute aligned evidence for reconstructing missing values.
-Together, their synergy facilitates more precise recovery of local dynamics and inter-series signals, leading to consistently superior imputation accuracy.
+Concretely, Mamba-SSD provides efficient temporal context aggregation to supply informative local cues.
+At the same time, Mamba-DALA enables delay-aware cross-variate interactions, enabling observed variates to contribute aligned evidence for reconstructing missing values.
+Together, their synergy enables more precise recovery of local dynamics and inter-series signals, resulting in consistently superior imputation accuracy.